leob/express-mongo-rest-starter/README.md

 It does not use Babel, hence it can't use ES6 'import', instead I'm using "require"; also I'm not using "Bluebird" for promises but plain ES6 promises; and there's some other stuff which I've omitted.

-However I've copied/pasted the excellent router/controller/model structure (including the naming convention) almost literally, because the structure looked more or less perfect to me.
+However I've adopted the router/controller/model structure (including the naming convention) for the largest part.

 [Express Generator](https://github.com/expressjs/generator) - the official Expressjs application generator, this gave me the idea to use the 'bin/www.js' startup script which does the connection/networking stuff, isolated frm 'app.js'